Karim Benzema: Style of play

-Generally known for both his finishing and playmaking, Benzema is regarded as one of the best forwards of his generation.
+Generally known for both his finishing and playmaking, Benzema is regarded as one of the best strikers of all time.
 He is a creative, skillful, quick, agile, and prolific forward, who is good in the air and capable of playing off the shoulders of the last defender, and has been described as an "immensely talented striker" who is "strong and powerful" and "a potent finisher from inside the box" with either foot, as well as his head, despite being naturally right footed.
 He is considered to be one of the best strikers of his generation, with his Real Madrid manager Ancelotti describing him "the best striker in the world" in 2021.